Venom (comic book): Venom: The Hunger (1996)

 A four-part series published between August and November 1996, Venom: The Hunger introduces the Venom symbiote's reliance on phenethylamine for survival (which requires it to eat human brains after depleting Brock's supply of the chemical) and reveals that chocolate is a source of the chemical.
 Brock refuses to eat human brains; the symbiote abandons him, and he is locked in an asylum under the care of the deranged Dr. Paine.
 Brock escapes to hunt the symbiote, which has gone on a killing spree to obtain brains.
-He reunites with the symbiote (after finding an alternative source of the chemical), but Paine steals the symbiote for himself.
+He reunites with the symbiote (after finding that chocolate is an alternative source of the chemical), but Paine steals the symbiote for himself.
 Brock frees the symbiote, and again becomes Venom.